-Telemedicine/telehealth may be utilized for outpatient group psychotherapy.
+Telemedicine/telehealth may be utilized for outpatient group psychotherapy until May 11, 2023.
+Effective May 12, 2023, group psychotherapy shall be provided via an in-person delivery method.
 There is a risk for other group members of being overheard by anyone near the recipient.
 The recipient should attempt to be in a private room while participating in group via telemedicine/telehealth.
 The recipient should agree to not disclose to anyone outside the group any information that may help to identify another group member.
 Given the risks stated, the recipient must agree to waive confidentiality prior to beginning sessions.
 Providers must document that the recipient waived confidentiality in the notes for the session.
-While audio-visual technologies are preferred, audio-only may be used if clinically indicated and medically necessary.
+While audio- visual technologies are preferred, audio-only may be used if clinically indicated and medically necessary.
 Providers must adhere to all telemedicine/telehealth-related requirements of their professional licensing board.